Ready-to-Drink Shakes

 Caffeine comes from a combination of coffee extract AND added pure caffeine (both listed on the ingredient label).
 120 mg is roughly 1.25 cups of drip coffee at home.

-How It Actually Tastes (After 36 Bottles)
+How It Actually Tastes

 Rating: 8.4/10

-• Mid-afternoon when I would otherwise grab a Frappuccino.
+• Mid-afternoon instead of a Frappuccino.
 160 cal vs 380 cal.

 Premier Protein Cafe Latte vs Starbucks Iced Latte: The Head-to-Head